mejk/SciComp/about/syllabus.md

 ## Course material

 - The lecture material is distributed via this web site and assignments are available at OWL.
+- The course material is divided into modules that focus on specific topic.

 ## Learning outcomes